 HURRICANE MARIA 2017

-Matthew 25: Ministries’ is continuing to respond to areas impacted by Hurricanes Harvey, Irma and Maria.
+Matthew 25: Ministries responded to areas impacted by Hurricanes Harvey, Irma, and Maria.

 On Monday, September 18, 2017, Hurricane Maria swept over the small island of Dominica as a Category 5 storm, with winds of up to 160 MPH.
 Overnight on Tuesday, September 19, Hurricane Maria battered St. Croix in the U.S. Virgin Islands, and then made landfall on Wednesday, September 20 in the southeastern part of Puerto Rico as a powerful Category 4 storm, with winds up to 155 MPH.